SAP/sap-btp-service-operator/README.md

 ###### Credentials and Service Info as One JSON Object

-To show both credentials returned from the broker and additional `ServiceInstance` attributes as a JSON object, use the 'secretRootKey' attribute in the `ServiceBinding` spec.
+To show both credentials returned from the broker and additional `ServiceInstance` attributes as a JSON object, use the `secretRootKey` attribute in the `ServiceBinding` spec.

-The value of 'secretRootKey' is the name of the key that stores both credentials and `ServiceInstance` info in JSON format.
+The value of `secretRootKey` is the name of the key that stores both credentials and `ServiceInstance` info in JSON format.

 `ServiceBinding`